 And cabbage?
 Gross, don’t even get me started on cabbage.
 I don’t even like the smell.

 I decided to give corned beef another try when I found this recipe for bourbon glazed corned beef.
-I loved the idea of putting a Southern spin on an Irish classic.
+I loved the idea of putting a Southern spin on this classic.
 Plus, everything tastes better with bourbon, right?

 The answer is yes, even corned beef tastes better with bourbon.
 The glaze is sweet and does have a strong bourbon flavor, but it really balances out the saltiness of the corned beef.